joernroeder/joern-131119/README.md

 ## Security

 // List security concerns:

+User input, as well as potential malicious API responses are a potential security concern.

-// - that have been addressed
+### that have been addressed

+- No direct injecting of values into the DOM.
+- No spreading of props
+- No `dangerouslySetInnerHTML`
+- Explicit
+- urlEncoding for user queries (during search/filtering) as well as file during file removal.
+- Validation of format of individual props once received from the API and put into the central FileStore

-// - that have _not_ been addressed
+### that have _not_ been addressed

+- Full JSON Schema validation for incoming requests.
+It is still possible to send additional fields.
+- Content Security Policy
+- X-XSS-Protection Header
+- XSRF Cross-site request forgery
+- Rate Limiting of requests
+- Validation of Requests via some (incremental) Nonce

 ## Improvements